-The penultimate course; so far ago had we ordered we’d forgotten what was coming.
-“Fish and chips weren’t it?” we giggled.
+The penultimate course; so far ago had we ordered, we’d forgotten what was coming.
+“Fish and chips right?” we giggled.

 Correct little Prosecco heads.
 Nikkei tempura fish and chips to be exact alongside wasabi mayo, spring onion ponzu and MORE CASSAVA FRIES THANK YOU SWEET BABY JESUS.
 You’ve probably guessed it by now.
 Yep we adored each bite.

 The last of the savoury was among us.
-A plate of hazelnut topped flame seared tuna drizzled in truffled onion ponzu, coriander, tomato and physalis, stacked on salted purple potatoes.
+A plate of hazelnut topped flame-seared tuna drizzled in truffled onion ponzu, coriander, tomato and physalis, stacked on salted purple potatoes.
 Is it too predictable?
 Does it get boring when I love everything?
-Well I don’t give a shit because I literally cannot find a fault, and I like being picky.
+Well I don’t care, because I literally cannot find a fault, and I like being picky.
 Sigh.

 Who knew hazelnuts and tuna would be such a match?